mmiranda222/.statsuite/content/configurations/authentication/_index.md

 ### Authentication in the DLM
 The Data Lifecycle Manager requires an authentication configuration.
 Authentication is made through an external dentity provider, see [here](#generic-openid-compliance).

-The authentication is configured per tenant in the `tenants.json` file in the `config-data/configs` folder with the `oidc` object.
-Each application tenant, defined as `scopes`, can have a dedicated authentication configuration.
+The authentication is configured per `organisation:scope` in the `tenants.json` file in the `config-data/configs` folder with the `oidc` object.
+This means that each `scope` of a DLM can have a dedicated authentication configuration.

 | `oidc` setting    | description |
 |------------|-------------|